Serge F. Kovaleski: Meryl Streep speech

-During her January 8, 2017, acceptance speech at the Golden Globe Award ceremony, actress Meryl Streep referred to the incident as "one performance this year that stunned me".
+During her January 8, 2017, acceptance speech at the Golden Globe Award ceremony, the actress Meryl Streep referred to the incident as "one performance this year that stunned me".
 Streep said:

 It sank its hooks in my heart.
 Not because it was good; there was nothing good about it.
 But it was effective and it did its job.
 It made its intended audience laugh, and show their teeth.
 It was that moment when the person asking to sit in the most respected seat in our country imitated a disabled reporter.
 Someone he outranked in privilege, power and the capacity to fight back.
-It kind of broke my heart when I saw it, and I still can’t get it out of my head, because it wasn’t in a movie.
+It kind of broke my heart when I saw it, and I still can't get it out of my head, because it wasn't in a movie.
 It was real life.
-And this instinct to humiliate, when it’s modeled by someone in the public platform, by someone powerful, it filters down into everybody’s life, because it kinda gives permission for other people to do the same thing.
+And this instinct to humiliate, when it's modeled by someone in the public platform, by someone powerful, it filters down into everybody's life, because it kinda gives permission for other people to do the same thing.
 Disrespect invites disrespect, violence incites violence.
 And when the powerful use their position to bully others we all lose.

-Trump responded on Twitter, calling Streep "one of the most over-rated actresses in Hollywood."
+Trump responded on Twitter, calling Streep "one of the most over-rated actresses in Hollywood".